 - The Hartford: Best overall salon insurance provider

-- CyberPolicy: Best for comparison shopping
+- CyberPolicy: Best broker alternative for salons that want comparison shopping

 - Hiscox: Best for home-based beauty professionals